t2linux/T2-Ubuntu/README.md

 **IF YOU UPDATE THE KERNEL, REMEMBER TO ADD THE REQUIRED DRIVERS AGAIN.**

 ### The easy way:

+The live cd includes dkms and will automatically run when a new kernel is installed.
+You can use `dkms status` to see it.

+The step to install it from scratch would be:

 ```bash
 sudo apt install dkms
 sudo apt install linux-headers-<mbp-kernel-release>-mbp linux-image-<mbp-kernel-release>-mbp